generaxion/cookiebot-accessible-template/README.md

 1. Go to **Dialog** tab
 2. Select template "Custom"
-3. Method "Explicit consent" (in EU)
+3. Method "Explicit consent" (for EU cookie law)
-4. Copy & paste template files from this repository in `src/dialog-template.css`, `src/dialog-template.html` and `dialog-template.js` and edit (more on this later).
+4. Copy & paste template files from this repository in `src/dialog-template.css`, `src/dialog-template.html` and `src/dialog-template.js` and edit (more on this later).
 5. Leave function names as is (Name of function to show banner `showCookieBanner` and Name of function to hide banner `hideCookieBanner`)
 6. Ignore logo & color as they don't appear in custom template